112 YEARS OF KOBELCO

 Until 1990, when Kobelco Welding of America (KWAI) was incorporated in Houston, Kobe Steel’s welding consumables had been supplied by another U.S. subsidiary of Kobe Steel to the North American market.
 Currently the flux-cored wires for stainless steel and mild steel and solid wires for mild steel distributed by KWAI are all imported from Thailand, The Netherlands, and Japan.
 In 2002, KWAI’s Houston Head Office was relocated to Stafford, Texas from Houston (Figure 16).

-Figure 16: KWAI’s functional complex consisting of an office, warehouse, and
+Figure 16: KWAI’s functional complex consisting of an office, warehouse, and welding laboratory for demonstrations of products.

 In 1993, Kobe Steel established a joint venture, ST Kobe Welding (Malaysia), KWM (Figure 17), with the partner company, Sitt Tatt, to produce and supply RB-26 and some other covered electrodes for the Malaysian domestic market.